 Valley View School is a true therapeutic boarding school.
 It has excellent therapeutic offerings.
 Still one very high priority is on keeping the experience for its students as close to a conventional boarding school life as possible.
 We at FamilyLight have literally enjoyed watching the school grow in sophistication over many years of being familiar with them, adapting to changing needs of families and expanding knowledge of how best to foster positive changes in the young men it serves.
 At the same time it has retained some traditions from which some other and programs have moved on, using what we believe is wisdom and discretion in choosing which traditions to maintain.

 More detail about Valley View's history can be found on Valley View's website.
-We believe the linked information is a fair and accurate account (checked November 7, 2015), if not tending somewhat to understate Dr. Spiva's courage and originality.
+We believe the linked information is a fair and accurate account (checked May 30, 2018), if not tending somewhat to understate Dr. Spiva's courage and originality.
 When he created Valley View School, this kind of resource was without precedent and truly unique.
 Remember, Valley View school was founded before privately funded programs were generally well received.
-We think Dr. Spiva is even more to be admired for what he did in creating this school than their own history page conveys.

 We understand that Valley View did include publicly funded students in the very beginning, but Dr. Spiva was one of the very first to reach out to parents who wanted to guide the process for themselves and fund their son's education and treatment.
 Gradually privately funded students replaced the publicly funded client base.